Zeyu-Li/figma-docs/README.md

    ![sticky](img/sticky.png)

-3. If you hover over any of the 4 sides of the sticky note u will get a plus icon.
+3. If you hover over any of the 4 sides of the sticky note you will get a plus icon.
 If you click and drag the icon you can create another sticky note with a arrow pointing to it

 4. You can also get an arrow to attach to a sticky note by having two independent sticky notes and doing step 3 but drag the would be new sticky note to the already existing one (see below gif)